BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-06-23-video-player-mse-introduction.md

 language: en
 ---

-Streaming is now everywhere and used by almost everyone, but do you know how it works behind the frame ?
+Streaming is now everywhere and used by almost everyone, but do you know how it works behind the frame?

 Let say you want to create a player to watch your favorite TV Show.

 First step will probably be to create a page one which you will add the famous video tag, give it a source and maybe display the controls so you can interact with it.
-You will end up with something like this :
+You will end up with something like this:

 ```html
 <video src="" controls></video>